sakloui/jorban-martysmods.github.io/docs/special-and-others/special-games/fivem.md

 ![Error Screenshot](../images/fivem/fivem_reshade5_bs.png)

-To remedy this, visit the location mentioned in the error and incorporate the specified ID from your F8 console error into the `CitizenFX.ini` file located in the directory in the error.
-The directory where `CitizenFX.ini` may change per user, but is noted in green.

-{: .note }
+The location of your `CitizenFX.ini` file will be noted in green in your game console.

+Visit the location of your `CitizenFX.ini` file, and open it.

+Then copy the entire error from `[Addons]` downward into your CitizenFX.ini file.

+The error you are copying has to be exactly as it was seen in the game console, otherwise it will not work.

-On `Beta` or `Latest (Unstable)` clients of FiveM, your console will have lots to unpack.
+Additionally, keep in mind that on the `Beta` or `Latest (Unstable)` clients of FiveM, your console will have lots to unpack.
 The error discussed above will likely require the user to check the actual FiveM log file, or scroll up to find it.

----

-## Potential Errors:

-- `Ignored graphics mod \Grand Theft Auto V\dxgi.dll - these should go in plugins/ now!`<br><br>
-    If this pops up, you might have neglected to place ReShade in the `plugins` directory of your FiveM installation, or other mod injections persist in your GTAV folder.